WerWolv/ImHex/README.md

   - Automatic loading based on MIME type
   - arrays, pointers, structs, unions, enums, bitfields, namespaces, little and big endian support, conditionals and much more!
   - Useful error messages, syntax highlighting and error marking
+- Doesn't burn out your retinas when used in late-night sessions
+  - Dark mode by default, but a light mode is available as well
 - Data importing
   - Base64 files
   - IPS and IPS32 patches